linebender/linebender.github.io/content/blog/2026-08-10-fearless-simd-0-7/index.md

 The entire API surface of `fearless_simd` is now also exposed for `u64` and `i64` vector types.

 Earlier releases didn't support 64-bit integer vectors due to hardware support being spotty.
-For example, AVX2 lacks hardware support for many operations on 64-bit integers, so it would require emulation using the available SIMD instructions for those operations to get decent performance.
+For example, AVX2 lacks hardware support for many operations on 64-bit integers, so it would require emulating those operations using the available SIMD instructions to get decent performance.

 Keeping track of which intrinsics are part of which instruction set was also challenging, and getting it wrong would be a memory safety violation.
 However, in v0.5 we [made the compiler keep track of it for us](https://shnatsel.github.io/safe-simd-in-rust-even-on-the-inside/), which removed the vast majority of `unsafe` blocks from `fearless_simd` and made implementing operations with uneven hardware support much easier.